 It is no secret that data analytics can prove to be exponentially valuable for companies of all shapes and sizes.
-Recent research revealed that nearly 46% of marketers faced great difficulty trying to access compatible analytics and insights to give them an edge over the competition.
+61% of marketing decision-makers said they struggled to access or integrate the data they needed last year.

 64% of businesses find that big data is changing traditional boundaries and enabling non-traditional providers to move into their industryTweet This